Department of Aerospace and Mechanical Engineering

 Overview

-Design aircraft, or explore the universe in aerospace engineering.
-Work in a highly multi-disciplinary field, working with all facets of machines and designs in mechanical engineering.
+Design aircraft, or explore the universe in aerospace engineering by studying at Saint Louis University.
+Prepare for a career in a highly multi-disciplinary field at SLU, working with all facets of machines and designs in mechanical engineering.

 Aerospace Engineering

-From super-efficient subsonic jet liners to a trans-atmospheric aircraft that can fly into orbit, aerospace engineers create new technologies in commercial aviation, defense systems, space exploration and unmanned aerial systems.
+From super-efficient subsonic jetliners to transatmospheric aircraft that can fly into orbit, aerospace engineers create new technologies in commercial aviation, defense systems, space exploration and unmanned aerial systems.
 SLU provides aerospace engineering students with a challenging technical education emphasizing the understanding of complex systems.
 It launches your career with easy access to a sophisticated computer-aided design laboratory, wind tunnels, a structures laboratory, a reconfigurable engineering flight simulator and unmanned aerial systems labs.
 In addition, design skills are carefully integrated into engineering courses.
 The design experience culminates in a sequence of two capstone design courses during the senior year.

 Mechanical Engineering